shreeratn/Mask-detection-COVID/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-* If user wants to see the how the model is created then open the Mask_detection.ipynb file or just run it directly to create model.
+* If user wants to see the how the model is created, then open the Mask_detection.ipynb file or just run it directly to create model.

 * Run the mask.py in ./Detect for the input and output